-20. A person who has been disqualified from driving as a result of a drink driving offence must show at least 7 years free from conviction after the restoration of their driving licence before their application will be considered.
+22. A person who has been disqualified from driving as a result of a drink driving offence must show at least 7 years free from conviction after the restoration of their driving licence before their application will be considered.
 More than one conviction of this type would usually result in an application being refused.
 In the case of a licensed driver it will ordinarily result in the licence being revoked.
+In the case of driving whilst under the influence of drugs, any applicant may also be required to undergo drugs testing at their own expense to demonstrate that they are no longer using controlled drugs.